blackmann/blackmann.github.io/src/content/blog/preface.md

 ### Layout

-Layout as you alreay know is the arrangment of [major] content.
+Layout as you already know is the arrangment of [major] content.
 Choosing a style of layout may demand a level of responsibility in regards to responsiveness.
 If you don't want to deal with that, you have the option sticking with a single column + max-width page style.

 But, if you want something less boring, what you can do is look through a number of sites/inspirations and choose the layout you want.
 Remember, you're only choosing layout style from these sites/inspirations and not the content itself.